 Getting married in the Netherlands is exciting, especially when it brings together multiple cultures.
 With an international couple, one half introduces traditions from their native country, while the other half incorporates wedding traditions from the Netherlands.

-An international wedding in the Netherlands opens up the opportunity to bring two cultures together, and there are plenty of ways to incorporate Dutch customs—but most of them may be just too traditional for unique couples.
+A wedding in the Netherlands opens up the opportunity to bring two cultures together.
+There are plenty of ways to incorporate Dutch customs—but most of them may be just too traditional for unique couples.
 The Expat Wedding Planner offers advice on weaving Dutch traditions into an international wedding in subtle yet superb ways.

 1. Set up a Dutch wishing tree

 While it is a very common Dutch wedding tradition, the Dutch wishing tree is easily one of most adaptable.
-Instead of a guestbook, a wish tree—comprising a collection of branches, ribbon and “leaves” upon which to write—guests are invited to share their well wishes in a visually striking way.
-The wishes are often considered as Dutch wedding gifts.
+Instead of a guestbook, a wish tree—comprising a collection of branches, ribbon, and leaves upon which to write—guests share their wishes in a visual way.
+The wishes are Dutch wedding gifts.

 The wish tree itself can complement any wedding theme.
-A rustic, romantic wedding can use a collection of real twisting, curving branches lit with twinkling lights, while a modern wedding can use metal and crystal to evoke a more fashionable feel.
+A rustic, romantic wedding can use a collection of real twisting, curving branches lit with twinkling lights.
+A modern wedding can use metal and crystal to evoke a more fashionable feel.
 After the wedding, the happy couple can display the leaves or even the wish tree itself for years to come.

 As an alternative to a guestbook, some couples follow the Dutch wedding box tradition.
-This involves the bride and groom writing each other a letter expressing how they feel plus their dreams for the future, which are then put in a wooden box with a bottle of wine.
-It is officially sealed during the Dutch wedding ceremony and can be opened in the future if the relationship is ever struggling.
-The Dutch wooden box tradition reminds the couple of why they fell in love, while enjoying a glass of wine together.
+This involves the bride and groom writing each other a letter expressing how they feel plus their dreams for the future.
+These are then put in a wooden box with a bottle of wine.
+It is officially sealed during the Dutch wedding ceremony and can be opened if the relationship is ever struggling.
+The Dutch wooden box tradition reminds the couple of why they fell in love.

 2. Serve herring at the reception

-For some cultures, the food is one of the most important aspect of a wedding reception—it’s what many guests will be talking about after the event!
+For some cultures, the food is one of the most important aspect of a wedding reception.
+It’s often what many guests will be talking about after the event!
 Whether you have a seated dinner or a buffet, the food is one of the best places to introduce Dutch food and its traditions to international guests.

-Served as a snack during the reception, traditional Dutch herring can not only be a great way to introduce a staple of Dutch cuisine, but it can act as a conversation starter.
-Dutch guests can teach international guests the “right” way to eat herring (with or without raw onions, held by the tail above your mouth!) and bond over each culture’s traditional foods.
+Served as a snack during the reception, traditional Dutch herring is a great way to introduce a staple of Dutch cuisine, but it can act as a conversation starter.
+Dutch guests can teach international guests the right way to eat herring (with or without raw onions, held by the tail above your mouth).
+Get your guests to bond over each culture’s traditional foods.